sethmlarson/mashpack/README.md

-Mashpack is a JSON-object serialization and compression specification inspired by [MessagePack](https://msgpack.org) but is tweaked for optimizing for common JSON objects and for data structures and layouts used commonly in data science, image processing, and machine learning.
+Mashpack is a JSON-object serialization and compression specification inspired by [MessagePack](https://msgpack.org) but is tweaked for optimizing for common JSON objects and for data structures and layouts used commonly in data sciences.

 There are a few notable changes between Mashpack and MessagePack along with explanations as to why these changes were made:

-- Mashpack changes the order of the prefixing for data types from what MessagePack would describe as it's 'fixed' data types to be spread more evenly across common data types that are used in almost even JSON object.
+- Mashpack changes the order of the prefixing for data types from what Messagepack would describe as it's 'fixed' data types to be spread more evenly across common data types that are used in almost even JSON object.